edgarreis/JS-MQTT-monitor/README.md

 # tempmonitor

-A simple web interface which subscribes to an MQTT topic branch to display the information from a temperature sensor.
++A simple web interface which subscribes to an MQTT topic branch to display the information from a temperature and humidity sensors and buttons commands.

 The screenshot shows an example: